 This was my grandmother’s favourite chutney, and dates from her time in Calcutta.

 It is typically Bengali, particularly with the panch phoran, the Bengali five-spice mix.
-Called am ki chutni, it is a tangy, and slightly spicy chutney which goes well with any rice or lentil dish.
+Called am ki chutni, it is a tangy and slightly spicy mango chutney that goes well with any rice or lentil dish.

 Because of the way it is made it will only keep for a few days, if refrigerated.
 These instant chutneys, as they are called, are meant to be made on the day they are to be eaten.
 All you need to do is allow enough time for them to cool before serving.